SDLC: 7 Phases or Stages of the System Development Life Cycle, Models, Perks & More

 A system development life cycle (SDLC) is a systematic project management model that lays out the steps involved in developing an IT system, from conception to completion.

-The goal of a system development life cycle is to allow for the efficient production of a high-quality solution that meets or exceeds a client’s expectations at all 7 phases of sdlc while staying within budget and time constraints.
+The goal of a system development life cycle is to allow for the efficient production of a high-quality solution that meets or exceeds a client’s expectations at all 7 stages of system development life cycle while staying within budget and time constraints.

 7 Phases Of System Development Life Cycle